 *As an Amazon Associate I do earn a small commission from products you purchase through my site, but it doesn’t affect the price you pay.
 I will never recommend a product unless I think you’ll love it!

 Let’s play pretend for a minute.
 We’re gonna pretend you’re at the doctor’s office being examined for a slightly bothersome issue.
+You’re no so sure about taking medicine while breastfeeding, but you need to get better.
 Your doctor stops to coo over the adorable baby gnawing his fist in the infant carrier, examines you, and then gives you prescriptions to make your issue go away.